sebastien/extra/README.md

      \/       \/                    \/  \/
 ```

-Extra is an asynchronous HTTP/1, HTTP/2 and WebSocket microframework written
+Extra is an asynchronous HTTP/1, HTTP/2 and WebSocket toolkit written
 in Python and compatible with ASGI and WSGI.

-It is focused on providing a toolkit for creating web services, and
+It is focused on providing primitives for creating web services,
 implemented to work well both in development and production while providing a
 great developer experience.